-This Authentic Swedish Meatballs recipe is delicious enough for a weeknight meal, and impressive enough for guests!
-With a creamy sauce and a side of cucumber and loganberries, these meatballs are a taste of Sweden made at home.
+Authentic Swedish Meatballs with a creamy sauce and a side of cucumber and lingonberries, these meatballs are a taste of Sweden made at home.

 Sharing this recipe for Swedish Meatballs was an adventure.
 From the journey in Sweden, to the table in Chicago, this is one dish that was a labor of love!